aidantwoods/SecureHeaders/README.md

 These few lines of code will take an application from a grade F, to a grade A on Scott Helme's https://securityheaders.io/

 Note that in the above, SecureHeaders has accepted a CSP directive shorthand, namely `default` and `script`, each corresponding to the `default-src` and `script-src` directives respectively.
-SecureHeaders will look for any shorthands it recognised, but will keep values it doesn't in tact – so that both the full directive name, or the shorthand can be used.
+SecureHeaders will look for any shorthands it recognises, but will keep values it doesn't in tact – so that both the full directive name, or the shorthand can be used.
 For a more in-depth explanation on the `csp` function used here, see [Using CSP](#using-csp)

 ## Basic Example 2